antmicro/verilog-power-analysis-workflows/README.md

 export PATH=$PATH:$(pwd)/tools/install/OpenROAD/bin/
 ```

-- [trace2power](https://github.com/antmicro/trace2power/tree/72335-peak-power-analysis) from branch `74949-glitch-power` in case of peak and glitch power analysis.
+- [trace2power](https://github.com/antmicro/trace2power/tree/72335-peak-power-analysis) from the `74949-glitch-power` branch in case of peak and glitch power analysis.
 To build it, you also need to have [rust](https://www.rust-lang.org/) installed:

 <!-- name="build-trace-to-power" -->
 ```